pier-digital/react-native-zendesk-sunshine/README.md

 ## Android

+ * this uses Smooch Android SDK v8.0.0

-You can easily add a binding to the [Smooch Android SDK](https://github.com/smooch/smooch-android) in your React Native application by following the instructions below.
+ * You can easily add a binding to the [Smooch Android SDK](https://github.com/smooch/smooch-android) in your React Native application by following the instructions below.

  * Add `Smooch.init` to the `onCreate` method of your `Application` class.

 ```java
 import io.smooch.core.Settings;